Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 \comment{ In all cases, these strategies can be easily instantiated with the simple class of thresholds on $[0,1]$ that is $\Fcal=\{x\in[0,1]\mapsto \1[x\geq x_0]: x_0\in[0,1]\}$, which has VC dimension $1$.
 This is what we use in the proof of \cref{prop:tightness_of_adversary_construction} for simplicity. }

 \begin{remark} The statement from \cref{prop:simplified} is written specifically for classification, for which analyzing the $\ell_1$ diameter as defined in $\gamma_{t_0}(t)$ in \cref{eq:def_gamma_t_t_0} is amenable.
 The proof of \cref{prop:simplified} requires controlling the complexity of the class $\{\1[f\neq g]:f,g\in\Fcal\}$ which has VC dimension bounded by $2d$ if $\Fcal$ has VC dimension $d$.
-While the VC dimension behaves nicely with this self-difference operation, this is not the case for the fat-shattering dimension which is known to behave somewhat wildly with the addition \cite{asor2014additive}.\footnote{\cite{asor2014additive} notes that the function class $\Fcal$ of increasing functions on $[0,1]$ always has fat-shattering dimension one at any scale, while $\Fcal-\Fcal=\{f-g:f,g\in\Fcal\}$ has infinite shattering dimension at all scales.} To solve this issue for the regression setting, we need to localize this difference class around an oblivious benchmark function $f^\star$.
+While the VC dimension behaves nicely with this self-difference operation, this is not the case for the fat-shattering dimension which is known to behave somewhat wildly with the addition \cite{asor2014additive}.\footnote{\cite{asor2014additive} notes that the function class $\Fcal$ of increasing functions on $[0,1]$ always has fat-shattering dimension one at any scale, while $\Fcal-\Fcal=\{f-g:f,g\in\Fcal\}$ has infinite shattering dimension at all scales.} For the regression setting, we need to localize this difference class around an oblivious benchmark function $f^\star$.
 The localized analog of $\gamma_{t_0}(t)$ that we use in our proofs is defined in \cref{eq:definition_gama}.
 The corresponding generalization of \cref{prop:simplified} is \cref{lemma:main_bound_modified}.
-In this general regression setting, the term in $w(T,\delta)$ from \cref{prop:simplified} depending on the VC dimension $d$ is replaced by the Wills functional of $\Fcal$ which measures the complexity of the class. \end{remark}
+In this general regression setting, the term in $w(T,\delta)$ from \cref{prop:simplified} depending on the VC dimension $d$ is replaced by the Wills functional of $\Fcal$. \end{remark}

 With the main tool \cref{prop:simplified} at hand, we can easily prove a simpler version of \cref{thm:regret_simple_algo} for the expected oblivious regret.
 Fix some benchmark function $f^\star\in\Fcal$.
 On each epoch $k\in[K]$, \textsc{Cover} runs a learning with expert advice algorithm on the cover $S_k$, which has size $\Ocal(T^d)$ by Sauer-Shelah's \cref{lemma:sauer_lemma}.
 Hence, using classical regret bounds (e.g. \cite[Corollary 2.2]{cesa2006prediction}), the total expected regret incurred by these algorithms is bounded by